mariotoffia/goasciidoc/README.md

 }
 ```

-Everthing is rendered using go templates and it is possible to override each of them using the `-t` switch.
+Everything is rendered using go templates and it is possible to override each of them using the `-t` switch.
 Take a look at `defaults.go` to view how such may look like.
 It is standard go templates.

 All code is parsed thus you may annotate with asciidoc wherever you want, e.g.